AshishChhetri2019/AshishChhetri2019/README.md

 ## 👨‍💻 About Me

 I am a passionate tech student and developer based in Nepal.
 I believe that maintaining a beginner's mindset is the ultimate key to growth.
-Whether it's designing clean user interfaces or diving into backend logic, I am constantly pushing myself to learn, adapt, and build.

 * 🎓 **Education:** Currently pursuing my **BSc.
 CSIT** from Tribhuvan University at Bhairahawa Multiple Campus.
 I completed my high school education at Kalika Manavgyan Secondary School.
-* 💡 **Mindset:** *"It does not matter how slowly you go as long as you do not stop."* – Confucius
-* 🚀 **Goal:** To continuously expand my stack, tackle complex problems, and never give up on the process of learning.

 ---